 Australia’s current estate of protected areas (National Parks and State Reserves) is no longer sufficient to protect and maintain healthy wildlife populations.
 Recent research also shows that while big patches of intact habitat continue to be vitally important for wildlife, small patches of suburban bush are often equally critical for the survival of rare and endangered species.
 Every bit counts!

 That’s where you come in.
 The restoration and conservation of habitat for wildlife on private lands will be necessary to halt and hopefully reverse trends of biodiversity loss.
 But where should you start?
 The sheer volume of information on managing land for wildlife can be intimidating.
-What’s more, there are typically numerous approaches to tackling threatening processes like weed invasion or erosion and the technology available for combatting these challenges is always evolving.
+What’s more, there are typically numerous approaches to tackling threatening processes like weed invasion or erosion and the technology available for combatting such challenges is always evolving.
 The purpose of this guide is to distil some of that information and provide a one-stop-shop for land management advice.

 Native Plants and Revegetation